frkylmz/frkylmz/README.md

 # Hi there, my name is Faruk👋😊
-## Someone who wants to be a front-end developer
+## Someone who wants to be a Front-End Developer

 <div>
 <h3 align="left">Contact me:</h3>